cheat-engine/cheat-engine/Cheat Engine/release/readme.txt

 Improved structure lookup for PDB files
 Symbolhandler can now have the following types in front of pointers : BYTE, WORD, DWORD, QWORD, CHAR, SHORTINT, INT, UINT64 to typecast the pointer to a value of that type
-Structure dissect can detect vc++ and object pascal classnames now
+Structure dissect can detect vc++ and object pascal classnames now Dissect code now also detects references to strings

 Fixes:
 Fixed memoryleak when opening a file for hexediting again